maxmahlke/ssos/docs/pipeline.rst

 Unless the path parameters above are set using absolute paths, the pipeline will look for the files in the directory it is executed in.

+Before running SExtractor, all input images are checked for valid WCS keywords in their headers.
+As pre-existing projection parameters interfer with running SCAMP, they are removed by creating a temporary copy of each image and editing the header inplace.
+The original images are not edited.

 Finally, using the `SCI_EXTENSION`, the user has to provided the index of the science extension of the FITS image.
 It is common case that data is provided in multi-extension FITS format, where besides the science data also weight images and other supplementary data is stored in the FITS file.
 Therefore, the user has to specify the science extension.
 Multiple extensions are allowed as well, if for example different CCD images were stored in the same file.
 The valid values are integers, separated by commas if multiple extensions should be analysed, e.g. **0**, **1**, or **1,2**.

 If you are unsure which extension contains your image, you can trial run SExtractor with the following syntax and check the output catalogues: